sts10/phraze/readme.markdown

 GoverningDominateAnswersReceptorsAllocatedClientModify
 ```

-If you need to have a symbol, a number and an uppercase character in your passphrase, you can try:
+If your passphrase needs to have a symbol, a number and an uppercase character in your passphrase, you can use Title Case (`-t`) and use random symbols and numbers as word separators (`-s _b`):
 ```text
 $ phraze -t -s _b
 Welcome&Song}Barker)Concrete;Commune$Shouted2Ensuing